Yelzaw/event-time/README.md

 ## Installation

 To use this application, you need to install the following modules: mysql2 to connect to a mySQL database, express, Sequelize, dotenv, bcrypt, connect-session-sequelize, express-handlebars, express-session, uuid.
 Using the schema in the db folder, create a database in mySQL.
-Run the command 'node server.js' in the terminal to create the table structures and then the command 'node seeds/seed' to seed the tables with data.
+Run the command 'node server.js' in the terminal to create the table structures and then the command 'npm run seed' to seed the tables with data.

 ## Usage